For your loved ones in addiction recovery, the holidays can be a very testing time for their recovery.

 Here are a few things to keep in mind when approaching the conversation:

-- keep it focused: Try not to go too deep into hard topics, bringing out unwanted emotions.
+- Keep it focused: Try not to go too deep into hard topics, bringing out unwanted emotions.
 Instead, learn what the trigger is and move on, reassuring your loved one along the way.

-- talk when they’re ready: Be sure they’re open to a conversation about triggers.
+- Talk when they’re ready: Be sure they’re open to a conversation about triggers.
 If this is a hard subject area for your loved one, they may need to come to you when they’re ready.

 Steps To Take To Support Your Recovering Loved One During The Holidays